planetsLightningArrester/pdf-calendar-from-a-text-file/README.md

 # pdf-calendar-from-a-text-file
 Some crazy shit that my brother's teacher asked my brother to do.
-I did the JS part who convert html to pdf.
+I did the JS part which converts from html to pdf.